pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-ListView-Command-Sets.md

 npm install @types/react@17.0.45 @types/react-dom@17.0.17 --save-dev
 ```

-In fact, by default the scaffolded solution for a SharePoint Framework List View Command Set does not include the React packages, and it is up to you to choose to add them to the solution.
+In fact, by default the scaffolded solution for a SharePoint Framework ListView Command Set does not include the React packages, and it is up to you to choose to add them to the solution.

 > [!NOTE]
 > The Microsoft Graph Toolkit is a set of components to speed up the rendering of the UI of your client-side solutions, including SharePoint Framework solutions.
 It is not mandatory to use it in this sample solution, but it is an easy way to speed up your learning and development process.
 You can find detailed information about MGT reading the document [Microsoft Graph Toolkit overview](https://learn.microsoft.com/en-us/graph/toolkit/overview) and you can learn how to integrate MGT with SharePoint Framework reading the document [SharePoint Framework library for Microsoft Graph Toolkit](https://learn.microsoft.com/en-us/graph/toolkit/get-started/mgt-spfx).